 Napa Valley soils are generally very deep and have high potential productivity.
 To Learn more about major soil groups in the Napa Valley open the tabs below.

 The soils in the very southernmost part of the valley have lower production potential because they are limited by a strongly developed subsoil.
 They are used mainly for dryland pasture and for oats and hay.

-Maacama Mountain soils are moderately deep to very shallow over sandstone and shale, and they are used mainly for range, wildlife habitat, and watersheds.
+Maacama Mountain soils are moderately deep to very shallow over sandstone and shale, and are mainly used for rangeland, wildlife habitat, and watersheds.
 A few areas of moderately sloping soils are used for vineyards.
 Southwest soils are moderately deep over sandstone and shale or are shallow to a claypan.
-They are used for range, pasture, and vineyards.
+They are used for rangeland, pasture, and vineyards.

 - Click here for a 3-minute video overview of Napa's Soil and Geology.

 - Learn more about the soils where you live at the NRCS Web Soil Survey.
 Click on WSS to get started.

 - Visit North Coast Soil Health Hub to connect to others who are interested in improving soil health on vineyards and farms